 Pricing for Wisdom Teeth Removal in The Villages, FL

 By having their wisdom teeth removed, patients can prevent costly dental treatment later in life.
 The price of the procedure will depend on several factors, including the complexity of extraction and the number of wisdom teeth a patient needs to have extracted.
 These factors can vary from person to person.

 Some other factors include whether the teeth are impacted, if and how an insurance company will cover costs, and at what age a patient would receive treatment.
 During your visit to our practice, we can discuss these factors as well as answer any other questions you have.

 If you have a child entering the teen years or if you are experiencing oral health problems that may be related to your third molars, Central Florida Oral, Facial and Periodontal Surgery can help.
 Schedule your consultation in The Villages, FL with Dr. Jaffal and talk to him about wisdom teeth removal.
-Contact us online or call (352) 391-5550.
-Find more information on our video learning center.
+Contact us online or call (352) 391-5550 today.